What is familial GIST?

 Dark patches of skin on the body, known as skin hyperpigmentation, that often become visible in childhood or during puberty.
 These are most commonly found on the hands and feet, more than in the armpit or groin areas.

-A skin condition called urticaria pigmentosa, which results in raised patches of brownish skin that sting or itch
+A skin condition called urticaria pigmentosa, which results in raised patches of brownish skin that sting or itch.
+This condition may also increase the risk of skin infections in some people.

 Difficulty swallowing, known as dysphagia